 Happy Days - Bright Futures

-The Governing Body is responsible for ensuring that the quality of education and the standards of achievement at West Ewell Infant School and Nursery are maintained and improved.
+The Governing Body is responsible for ensuring that the quality of education and the standards of achievement at West Ewell Primary School and Nursery are maintained and improved.
 The Governing Body do this through our close involvement with the school, and regular meetings.

 Our Chair of Governors is Jane Gillies